isomerpages/moe-jurongwestsec/_cca/Clubs & Societies.md

 <p>We are charged with capturing all of the school's important moments.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>We edit videos, dj-ing and even create different artifacts like remote
+<p>We edit videos, learn dj-ing and even create different artifacts like
-control cars.</p>
+remote control cars!</p>
 </td>
 </tr>
 </tbody>